winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 understandings and cooperative behaviors.
 Abstractions in software are no different.

 We believe that with the right abstractions, the cloud can fulfill its true potential.
-We believe it is possible to establish a better model for building and operating systems on top of this powerful computing platform through new common understandings and better collaboration within engineering organizations.

-We believe that with the right abstractions, the cloud will be able to fullfil its true potential.
-We believe it is possible to establish a better model for building and operating systems on top of this powerful computing platform through new common understandings and better collaboration within engineering organizations.
+We believe it is possible to establish a better model for building and operating software on top of this powerful computing platform by establishing new common understandings and better collaboration within engineering organizations.

 ### Introducing Wing Cloud

-We call this abstraction **Wing Cloud**, and we are excited to share that we've partnered with an amazing group of investors such as [Battery Ventures](https://www.battery.com/), [Grove Ventures](https://www.grovevc.com) and [StageOne Ventures](https://stageonevc.com/) as well as an incredible crew of [funds and angels](TBD) from across the industry on the journey to turn this idea into a reality.
+We call this new abstraction **Wing Cloud**, and we are excited to share that we've partnered with an amazing group of investors such as [Battery Ventures](https://www.battery.com), [Grove Ventures](https://www.grovevc.com) and [StageOne Ventures](https://stageonevc.com/), as well as an incredible crew of [funds and angels](https://wing.cloud/about#backed-by) from across the industry on the journey to turn this idea into a reality.

-*So what is Wing Cloud*?
-It is a new kind of *abstract cloud*.
+**So what is Wing Cloud?** It is a new kind of *abstract cloud*.
 It doesn’t involve data centers, machines, or provisioning engines.
-Instead, it’s a layer that enables builders to utilize the cloud as a general-purpose computing platform.
-It does that through a programming and operational model that unifies both infrastructure and application and works across all cloud providers and services.
+Instead, it’s a layer that enables builders to harness this general-purpose computing platform through a programming and operational model that unifies both infrastructure and application, and works across all cloud providers and services.
 It celebrates the choice and flexibility the cloud has to offer without compromising the developer experience and engineering practices.

 So, what does that look like in practice?
 Our vision for Wing Cloud consists of three main
 components:

- * **Winglang** - A programming language for the cloud which unifies infrastructure and runtime code under a single programming model.
+ * **Winglang** - A programming language for the cloud which unifies infrastructure and runtime code under a single model.
- * **Wing Cloud Library** - A high-level SDK for writing cloud applications above the clouds.
+ * **Wing Cloud Library** - A high-level SDK for writing cloud applications that can be deployed to all providers and run locally in a simulator
- * **Wing Console** - An application-centric operational console.
+ * **Wing Console** - A visual application-centric operations and management console.

 ### Why are we building a programming language?